Cancel anytime

 Weaknesses

-- Integration challenges from the merger
+- Integration challenges following the merger

-- Exposure to cyclicality in commercial aerospace
+- Cyclicality in commercial aviation

 - High debt levels